rcompos/kubespray-and-pray/README.md

     The file ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
 This will be the default inventory file when ansible is run.

-    If multiple network adapters are present, then define the one to use by adding lines defining ansible\_ssh\_host to top of file for each node, as follows:
+    If multiple network adapters are present, then define the IP address to use by adding lines defining ansible\_ssh\_host to top of file for each node.
+For example: *k8s0 ansible\_ssh\_host=10.117.31.20*

-    `k8s0 ansible_ssh_host=10.117.31.20`
+    Nodes may be added later by running the Kubespray _scale.yml_.

 3. Bootstrap ansible by installing Python.
 Note that ansible.cfg defines the inventory file as *~/.kubespray/inventory/inventory.cfg*.
 This will be the default inventory file when ansible is run.
 Supply SSH password.